trevorkafka/notes/content/Quadratic Equations.md

 >b^2 - 4ac.
 >$$

+The discriminant is used to determine the number and nature of the number of solutions to the quadradic equation.
 ### Nature of Solutions

 The discriminant of the quadratic expression that makes up a quadratic equation $ax^2 + bx + c = 0$ is a useful tool in determining the number of solutions that the equation has.